 Highlights of Alexandria 8-h tour to Catacombs of Kom El Shuquafa, Bibliotheca Alexandrina, and more

-- Round-trip transfers from Alexandria Port are taken care of.
+- Your round-trip transfers to and from Alexandria Port are taken care of.

 - This is a private tour tailored specifically for you and your companions.

-- Explore the renowned Bibliotheca Alexandrina and be amazed by the maze-like allure of the Catacombs of Kom El Shuquafa
+- Explore the renowned Bibliotheca Alexandrina and be amazed by the maze-like allure of the Catacombs of Kom El Shuquafa.

 Description of the tour | Tour itinerary

 1. Alexandria Port | The Catacombs of Kom El Shuquafa

 Embark on a journey from the bustling Port of Alexandria to the grand Catacombs of Kom El Shuquafa, a true marvel of the Middle Ages.
 Unearthed by a serendipitous donkey in 1900, these catacombs boast the title of the largest Roman burial site in Egypt, with over 300 tombs preserved within its walls.
 Dating back to the 2nd century A.D., these elaborate caverns were originally thought to be created for a single family, yet they were later expanded to three levels, plunging a staggering 90 feet deep into the solid rock.
 Rich in a fusion of Roman, Greek, and Egyptian influences, the catacombs impress with their intricate design and ornate decorations.
 One must descend a winding staircase to enter this subterranean world, adding to the mystique and wonder of this remarkable site.